Playap444/docs-assignment/education-engineer/tutorial.md

 # Next Steps

 As mentioned before Kubernetes is an orchestration platform used to deploy containerized applications.
-We hope you now better understand how one can deploy applications to Kubernetes and AWS.
+We hope you now better understand how one can deploy applications to Kubernetes using Kind.